Vegan Lemon Cheesecake (No-Bake)

 To defrost, just transfer the slices to a plate and leave at room temperature for an hour or so, or put in the fridge overnight.

-If the cheesecake is still runny after the 12 hours, it’s likely because you didn’t whip it enough before putting it in the fridge.
+If your vegan lemon cheesecake is still runny after the 12 hours, it’s likely because you didn’t whip it enough before putting it in the fridge.
 The filling should be of similar consistency to a thick yoghurt before you put it in.

 Please note that humidity will also affect the texture.
 If it’s too hot in the kitchen, you may not be able to whip it to the required thickness, meaning the cheesecake will start to droop and melt once you cut it.

 That’s all for now!
-I hope you enjoy this cheesecake recipe.
+I hope you enjoy this no-bake, dairy-free lemon cheesecake recipe.
 If you make it, please do let me know what you think by leaving a rating or comment below! xo

 Vegan Lemon Cheesecake (No-Bake)